GEM-benchmark/NL-Augmenter/filters/discrimination/README.md

-## discrimination filter
+## group inequity filter

 ## What type of a filter is this?

-This is a bilingual filter (for English and French languages), which filters helps to discover potential discrimination issues in the text corpus.
+This is a bilingual filter (for English and French languages), which filters helps to discover potential group inequity issues in the text corpus.
 This is a topic agnostic filter which accepts user-defined parameters, consisting of keywords inherent to minor group (which potentially might suffer from the discrimination), major group, minor factor and major factor.
 The filter first flags the sentences to be inherent to minor and major groups, with `flag_sentences()` and `sort_groups()` methods,